 ABOUT THE JAN MARINO SCHOLARSHIP

-SeriesFest is honored to partner with the Stephens College M.F.A. in Television and Screenwriting to launch the Jan Marino Scholarship, designed to support women over 55 who are students in the Stephens College M.F.A. in Television and Screenwriting program.
+SeriesFest was honored to partner with the Stephens College M.F.A. in Television and Screenwriting in Season 4 to launch the Jan Marino Scholarship, designed to support women over 55 who are students in the Stephens College M.F.A. in Television and Screenwriting program.
 Named to honor author Jan Marino, the mother of M.F.A. student Betsy Marino Leighton, the scholarship nurtures the power of strong, independent female storytelling in television and film.

 ABOUT THE PROGRAM